matatata/matatata.github.io/MacOpentrack.md

 Get them here https://github.com/matatata/opentrack/releases

-## General notes Headtracking and X-Plane on macOS with our without opentrack
+## General notes on Headtracking with X-Plane on macOS with or without using opentrack

 Set opentrack's output to "X-Plane" and install opentrack's xplane-plugin opentrack.xpl by copying it into `<X-Plane 12>/Resources/plugins`.